hakanensari/vacuum/README.md

 [Please see the project page] [4] for further detail.

+## Adapters

+Amazon Product defaults to the Net::HTTP library but can be configured to use Curb or EM-HTTP-Request.

 ## Branding is a delicate art

 Amazon Product descends from [Sucker][5].
 While I still like the vacuum metaphor, the name felt tiring after a while.

 [1]: http://nokogiri.org/
 [2]: https://affiliate-program.amazon.co.uk/gp/advertising/api/detail/main.html